-Philip is joint artistic director of Imploding Fictions and Oslo International Theatre.
+Philip is joint artistic director of Imploding Fictions.
+He currently concentrates on writing, with The Amelia Project as a main feature of his artistic work.
 Apart from productions directed with Imploding Fictions and OIT (Hamletmachine, Norway.Today, Flap and Fear, You are invited…) Philip has worked as assistant director in London at the National Theatre, Royal Court and Almeida Theatre working with directors such as Ramin Gray and James Macdonald.
-Philip is also a translator of plays from German into English and has translated plays by Darja Stocker, Anne Rabe, Anja Hilling, Ewald Palmetshofer and others for the Arcola, Royal Court and Soho Theatre.
+Philip occasionally translates of plays from German into English and has translated plays by Darja Stocker, Anne Rabe, Anja Hilling, Ewald Palmetshofer and others for the Arcola, Royal Court and Soho Theatre.
 Philip has taken part in two of the Royal Court’s international residencies and his translation of Nightblind has been published by Oberon Books.
 In 2011 Philip collaborated with Darren Lerigo on a new work, part theatre, part stand up comedy This is your government speaking which played at Studio 101 in Kingston.

 Philip currently lives in Paris and divides his time between writing, directing, dramaturging, translating and practicing magic.

 Philip can be contacted via pipthorne (a) yahoo.com or you can have a look at his website http://philipwthorne.com.